Spring Allergies in Pakistan: Natural Prevention & Relief Guide

 HEPA Filtration Indoors

-A good HEPA air purifier in your bedroom makes a significant difference.
-Given that you spend 6–8 hours in your bedroom every night, reducing pollen load in that space improves sleep quality and reduces the total allergen burden your immune system is handling.
 Modern HEPA purifiers are reasonably affordable and widely available in Pakistan.
-Run it with the door closed during peak pollen periods.
-Change or clean filters regularly — a clogged filter stops working and can actually recirculate debris.
+Run yours with the door closed during peak pollen periods.
+Change or clean the filters regularly.
+A clogged filter stops working and can even recirculate debris.

 Shower Before Bed